1. What is EuroPsy?

 4. How long is the transitional (“grandparenting”) period?

 The transitional period, during which fully qualified psychologists with considerable work experience can obtain EuroPsy, has a duration of three years starting from the date at which EuroPsy is launched in a particular country.
 When a specialist certificate is launched, a new period of three years starts (with two additional years for the basic EuroPsy Certificate; only for the specialist applicants).
-All transitional arrangements are to end in 2020.

 5. Can students apply for EuroPsy?

 No. The application requires a completed academic study of at least 5 years and at least one year of supervised practice.